Lord-Psarris/base-fastapi/README.md

 ## Deployment

-This codebase is to be deployed to the Azure app service under the `MARKETPLACE` resource group.
+Here you can include instructions on how to make deployments.

-Here is the current [live url](https://measure-backend.azurewebsites.net/docs)
+Here is the current [live url](https://google.com)